Accessible Tucson

 In Tucson, your independence to explore the city as a person with disabilities demonstrates our commitment to diversity, equity, and inclusion.
 Our unique Sonoran Desert landscapes and Sky Island mountains are accessible by travelers of all abilities.
 Experience how culture connects with the environment by way of our museums, parks, trails, restaurants, and more.

 Children’s Museum Tucson features 11 indoor exhibits and party rooms.
-A second location in Oro Valley is in a smaller space but packed with great exhibits geared towards kids up to 10 years old.
 The Children’s Museum is entirely accessible by wheelchair and accessibility has been designed into the exhibits.
 The Museum also offers programming for families with children with autism, low-sensory needs, and disabilities to ensure they are welcomed in an inclusive environment.
 Other features include noise-canceling headphones and adaptable arts tools.

 Saguaro National Park